Old guys and their memories. Why don’t they just give it a rest?

 Great game, too.
 The Dec.
 30 game.
 Rams up, 14-5.
 Roger Staubach threw a pair of touchdown passes, and the Cowboys led 19-14 in the fourth quarter.
 Then Vince Ferragamo, the air-head quarterback with the rifle arm, gunned a pass over the middle to Billy Waddy, a guy with great wheels and ping-pong paddles for hands.
 But Billy hung on to this one and sprinted in to score on a 50-yard play.

-The Rams, heavy underdogs after going 9-7 in the regular season, held Roger the Dodger in the final minutes.
-On third down, he threw a pass that was caught, illegally, by guard Herbert Scott.
-It would be the last pass he threw as a pro that someone caught.
+The Rams, heavy underdogs after going 9-7 in the regular season, held off Staubach and the Cowboys in the final minutes.
+On third down, he threw a pass that was caught by guard Herbert Scott — an illegal receiver.
+It would be the last pass Staubach threw as a pro that someone caught.
 On fourth down he passed incomplete — and then retired four months later, right there in Texas Stadium, I do believe.
 I was there for his retirement press conference … but was it at a hotel?
 Hmm.
 Anyway.

-The locker rooms at Texas Stadium were deluxe.
+The locker rooms at Texas Stadium also were deluxe.
 I’d never seen anything like those, either.
 Big, expansive, well-lit.
-Again, this was in an era when most teams were trying to make do with a baseball clubhouse, and it didn’t really work, 43 guys with all that equipment.
+Again, this was in an era when most NFL teams were trying to make do with a baseball clubhouse, and it didn’t really work, 43 players, a dozen coaches and all that equipment.

 Just a wonderful place to see a game.
 To cover a game.
 Oh, and the Cowboys PR crew typed up 20 pages of player quotes.
 I had never heard of such a thing.
 Almost too easy, really, to cover a game, at Texas Stadium.